Agast0/Agast0/README.md

 ### Hi there 👋

 My name is Zahaab Khawaja.
-I am a freshman at Bilkent University studying computer engineering!
+I am a student at Bilkent University studying computer engineering!

 <!--
 **Agast0/Agast0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.